Berserk-Games/Tabletop-Simulator-Modding/README.md

 Anything that Unity engine provides besides scripting can be exported as an AssetBundle and then reimported into Tabletop Simulator.
 This includes full shader / material support, animations, sounds, lights, particles, and much more.

-We provide scripting support with a Lua api that can be found here: http://berserk-games.com/knowledgebase/scripting/
+We provide scripting support with a Lua api: http://berserk-games.com/knowledgebase/scripting/

-For all the info you need for this project we have a page on our Knowledge Base: http://berserk-games.com/knowledgebase/assetbundles/
+For all the info you need for this project: http://berserk-games.com/knowledgebase/assetbundles/